How to Plan a Baby Shower: Complete Checklist & Ideas

 Step 5: Decorations That Don’t Overdo It

 You don’t need to decorate every corner.
-A few intentional pieces go a long way.
+Instead, focus on a few spots that guests naturally notice.

 • A welcome area or entry table